LionscraftTeam/DUCK-Knowledge-Base/spec-update-draft.md

 This document is an Editor's draft, for a proposed revision to the [DUCK Knowledge Base (version 1)](https://duck-initiative.gitbook.io/d.u.c.k.-knowledge-base).

 Feedback is welcome, and is preferred as Issues, Pull requests and comments in this Github Repository.
 Please note the [Conditions of Contributing](./CONTRIBUTING.md).

+### History and Future

+The original content of this specification was developed as the D.U.C.K Knowledge Base, and the current work is a direct evolution of that content.

+In updating it, there are several changes being made.
+The key change is to move from a general explanation of risks and good practices to a specification that is well-suited to assessment of conformance.

+Several somewhat cosmetic-seeming changes have been made.
+Most obviously, the name has been changed to ValOS - the Validator Operator Standard - and instead of a multi-page website it is available primarily as a single-page specification, in particular enabling easier use offline.

+The update process aims to meet some general goals:

+- Simplify redundancy
+- Use linking more effectively
+- Respond to feedback from real-world use, to improve the utility of the specification
+- Increase the transparency of and community participation in the maintenance of the specification

+### Versions and Version Numbers

+The approach to versions for this specification is to maintain a publicly visible "latest Editor's draft", representing the current state of what has been proposed and agreed as updates for a new version, and release versions, numbered 1, 2, 3 etc.

+The "Editor's Draft" version may change frequently, for example weekly.
+It is primarily to serve the needs of the community involved or interested in the process of updating the specification.
+Part of that community is practitioners such as Node Operators themselves, developers and service providers, and assessors, who want to understand changes that they will need to make to their workflows in the short- to medium-term future.

+We seek to provide transparency into proposed changes, and the process by which they are agreed or rejected, as well as the history of changes that have been made.

+The release versions are intended to provide stable reference points, primarily for clarity in understanding the meaning of a specific assessment against a specific version.

+The timing of new release versions seeks to balance keeping up with current best practice, and providing a stable target for learning and implementing.
+It is likely that a release cycle will be on the order of 6 to 18 months.
+The motivation for a new release can be the time elapsed since the last version, a major change to best practices or risks, or a combination of these factors, among others.

 </section>